Compaction and Root-clipping Kill Trees

-Now you see why it is so important to require orange protective fencing to be place at the drip line boundary of any tree you want to preserve during construction demolition.
-Pushing over a tree is not the only danger.
+It is extremely important to require in specifications and drawings that orange protective fencing must be placed at the drip line boundary of any tree you want to preserve during construction demolition.
+Being pushed over is not the only danger to trees.
 Bulldozer operators like to, understandably, park their heavy equipment in a nice, shady spot when it is not in use.
 It only takes a few passes under a tree with a regular passenger vehicle to compact the soil to 95%.
 Imagine the effect of a piece of equipment that might buckle a typical driveway pavement surface!
+The specifications should include protection of the ground surrounding trees, too.
+The time to set limitations on clearing is at the drawing table.

 You Can Read More About wetland stream restoration planting in the draft version 0.0 of the new Advanced Guide to Environmental Mitigation Planting eBook, based on years of experience working with the pros and providing guidance for the most efficient and cost-effective way to plant stream relocation, storm water retention, and wetland projects.